hamelsmu/notes/docs/k8s/index.md

 _DS:  I need some minimum tools to allow me to more quickly experiment and development proof of concepts.
 Also I need tools that might help me collaborate better with my team..._

+_At this point the Manager and DS are stuck debating the chicken and the egg problem.
+This impasse leads to career dissatisfaction and stagnation._

 ---

-_At this point the Manager and DS are stuck debating the chicken and the egg problem.
-This is an unpleasant impasse that leads to career dissatisfaction and stagnation. _

 By learning some basic infra skills, you can unblock yourself and your team in many cases!

-## Helm Charts Are the Modern OSS App Store
+## Helm Charts are like an OSS app store

 ![](20221212110053.png)

-This is perhaps the most compelling reason for learning K8s.
-So you can quickly install your favorite data science tools in the cloud.

-[Helm](https://helm.sh/)is a package mansger for K8s.
-It allow you to quickly install a wide variety of software in the cloud.
-Sure, you can install software on your laptop with pip install, **but the whole point of many data science tools to allow you to work collaboratively with your team**.
+[Helm](https://helm.sh/) is a package mansger for K8s.
+It allows you to quickly install a wide variety of software in the cloud.
+Sure, you can install software on your laptop with pip install, **but the whole point of many data science tools to enable better collaboration with your team**.
 To properly evaluate these tools, you will want to install them in an environment that your whole team can observe and interact with.

 Many data science tools can be installed with Helm: